openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

     `sub`.
 - `OIDC_REDIRECT_URI` (Optional): Specifies the URL the user's browser will be redirected to after logging in to the OIDC provider.
 If provided, the URL must end in `/login/oauth2/code/provider`.
-    This would generally be used when the host name Workflow Manager uses to connect to the OIDC provider is different from the OIDC provider's public host name.
+    This would generally be used when the host name that Workflow Manager uses to connect to the OIDC provider is different from the OIDC provider's public host name.
 The value can use the [template variables supported by Spring.](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/authorization-grants.html#oauth2Client-auth-code-redirect-uri)